 River Rafting/ White Water Rafting:

 The Indus and Zanskar rivers are ideal picks for river-rafting enthusiasts.
 River rafting expeditions range from 1 day to a week long.
-Nimu is the main centre for river rafting activities in Leh Ladakh.
-1day expeditions are generally from 9am to 3pm and spectacular gorges and Himalayan landscape is visible in these rafting expedition.
+Nimu is the main center for river rafting activities in Leh Ladakh.
+1day expeditions are generally from 9 am to 3 pm and spectacular gorges and the Himalayan landscape is visible in these rafting expedition.
 The Remala to Nimu rafting route is normally completed in 7days.